 Instructions

-- Combine all ingredients together and stir or whisk vigorously to break up the fats in the oil and dissolve the salt and paste.
-Adjust salt if necessary.
+- Dissolve tomato paste in ¼ cup of warm water.
+Add salt, cayenne pepper, and oil and stir or whisk vigorously to break up the fats in the oil and dissolve the salt.

 - Enjoy over ice or store in the refrigerator for up to a week.
 Stir well before drinking as tomato paste will settle.